-RCY initial reviews have been completed in the two critical injuries referred by the Committee:

-- o one of them has been identified for an RCY investigation; and - o an RCY investigation of one critical injury has been completed and a public report (Housing, Help and Hope: A Better Path for Struggling Families) was released in July 2009.
+- RCY initial Reviews have been completed in the two critical injuries referred by the Committee. - One of them has been identified for an RCY Investigation. - An RCY Investigation of one critical injury has been completed.
+A public report (Housing, Help and Hope: A Better Path for Struggling Families) was released in July 2009.
+It is available at www.rcybc.ca.